reskillamericans/website/content/_index.md

 ## Enrolling is Easy

 No credit check, entrance exam, or prior knowledge/experience required.
 All you need is a computer with a web browser, and a LinkedIn profile.
 (Don’t have a LinkedIn profile?
-Watch <a href="https://www.youtube.com/watch?v=iubjqvaqZHM" target="_blank">this video </a> with LinkedIn strategist, Teddy Burriss to get some topline tips)
+Watch <a href="https://www.youtube.com/watch?v=iubjqvaqZHM" target="_blank">this video </a> with LinkedIn strategist, Teddy Burriss, to get some topline tips)

 </div>